 However, there are different recycling procedures for different types of solar panels.

-There are two main types of panels in use today: crystalline silicon and thin-film.
+These are the two main types in use today:

 The common thing about both types of solar panels is that they are made of elements that can be recycled in mass quantities.